 Energy drinks are popular, especially among teenagers and young adults.
 But a clinical trial reports that energy drinks caused disturbances to the volunteers’ heart rhythms and blood pressure.

-Energy drinks are the second most popular dietary supplement of choice for teenagers and young adults in the United States, according to the National Center for Complementary and Integrative Health (NCCIH).
+Energy drinks are the second most popular dietary supplement of choice for teenagers and young adults in the United States,

 A recent article in the American Journal of Preventive Medicine puts the rise in popularity of energy drinks into numbers.